henrysrh/henryshi/content/paper.md

     2. **Shi, R.**, & Chen, P. (2025).
 Confucianism and Enterprise Assumption of Risk. *The Journal of Risk Management and Insurance*, 29(2), 22–59. [**[PDF]**](https://jrmi.au.edu/index.php/jrmi/article/view/300/195)

     3. **Shi, R**.
 (2026).
-Research on Brand Building Strategies for University Cultural and Creative Products Economy: A Case Study of Sun Yat-sen University. *SSRU International Journal of Management Science*.
+Research on Brand Building Strategies for University Cultural and Creative Products Economy-- A Case Study of Sun Yat-sen University. *SSRU International Journal of Management Science*.
 Forthcoming